 HOW TO TELL THE SEVERITY OF YOUR GNAT PROBLEM

 If you notice the odd fungus gnat flying about then the problem is likely very mild.
-Still take steps to nip it in the bud and definitely grab those sticky insect catchers.
+Still take steps to catch the problem quickly and grab those sticky insect catchers.
 They will literally catch the flying gnats and stop them from being able to lay eggs and make the situation worse.

 If you see quite a few flying around more than one plant, then the problem is getting worse and you should take immediate action to eliminate them.